JohnDing1995/Selecting-Master-Program-USA/README.md

 - Webapp based on Flask
 - Data source : Adimation data ontained through the spider in https://github.com/JohnDing1995/Master-Application-Helper
 - User can query admission information in this small webapp

+## Update Log

+- 4/19/2017 Finish the basic interface, the query function still in process